Things to do in Nashville

 Where to eat in Nashville

 Tennessee’s largest city may be famous for its rhinestone-studded honky-tonk culture, but its culinary scene is also world-class.
-Whiskey and bourbon distilleries, hot chicken and traditional “meat and three” (one meat and three sides) are staples to add to your travel list.
+Whiskey and bourbon distilleries, hot chicken and traditional “meat and three” (one meat and three sides) are staples to add to your travel list, Reuther says.
 For anyone planning where to eat in Nashville, its mix of Southern staples and global flavors captures the essence of what makes the city deliciously original.

 Hattie B’s Hot Chicken

-Meat-eaters might want to try some hot chicken while in Nashville.
-One favorite spot is Hattie B’s, a family-owned chain that prides itself on Southern hospitality.
+“You can’t come to Nashville and not try some hot chicken,” Reuther says.
+She favors Hattie B’s, a family-owned chain that prides itself on Southern hospitality.
 The heat levels—from mild to extreme—cater to every tolerance.
 You can wash it down with a root beer or Coke float.

 Big Al’s Deli

 For the city’s best meat-and-three, check out Big Al’s Deli, which serves up Southern comfort food at its finest.
-Food aside, Big Al is often there to greet his customers with a friendly hello.
+Food aside, Reuther loves how welcome the owner makes guests feel.
+“Big Al greets each of his customers with a friendly hello,” she says.

 Big Al’s Deli: 1828 Fourth Ave.
 N, Nashville, TN 37208; 615-242-8118